2019/20 Woodford Folk Festival

 At WFF we endorse an Environmental Lore regarding packaging.
 We are committed to reducing the amount of waste taken off site and into landfill.
 We sort all the rubbish, compost and recycle wherever possible.

-Garbage & Recycling – NO PLASTIC BAGS
+Garbage & Recycling – NO PLASTIC BAG, PLASTIC STRAWS OR SINGLE USE PLASTIC TOYS

 A general waste fee is charged on top of your stall fee to help ensure we meet our waste targets.